 As a result of this, Bobby and Tommy re-formed the 5 Sharps around 1976.
 Actually, it's closer to say that they re-formed the Love Larks, since the others were Pete Le Monier (lead), Wilbur "Buzzy" Brown (second tenor) and Robert Brown (bass).
 (Clarence Basset wasn't initially available, since he was singing with the Flamingos at the time.)
 They appeared, to rave reviews, at a couple of Gus Gossert shows, as well as one at the Brooklyn Academy of Music.
 They were also on the "Good Day" TV show on Boston's WCVB (by which time Clarence had returned, replacing Buzzy).
 Although this new-found fame didn't last too long, Bobby was happier the second time around: "This time it was about having fun," he says.

-Ronald Cuffey passed away from leukemia around 1970.
+Ronald Cuffey passed away from leukemia in November 1960.
 Tommy Duckett had several strokes and left us in May 1996.
 It's rumored that Mickey Owens has died too, but Bobby can't confirm it.
 Clarence Bassett passed away in January 2005.
 Both Buzzy Brown and Robert Brown are deceased too.
 Pete LeMonier has retired to Arizona and is still singing.
 When I spoke to Bobby Ward in February 2010, he could still say, "I hated that recording of 'Stormy Weather'; I couldn't stand it."